openstack/neutron/doc/source/contributor/internals/ovn/metadata_api.rst

 etcetera).
 In this case, the agent would not create the neutron ports needed for metadata.

+Right now, the ``vif-plugged`` event to Nova is sent out when the up column in the OVN Northbound database's Logical_Switch_Port table changes to True, indicating that the VIF is now up.
 There could be a race condition when the first VM for a certain network boots on a hypervisor if it does so before the metadata proxy instance has been spawned.

-Right now, the ``vif-plugged`` event to Nova is sent out when the up column in the OVN Northbound database's Logical_Switch_Port table changes to True, indicating that the VIF is now up.
-To overcome this race condition we want to wait until all network UUID's to which this VM is connected to are present in ``external-ids:neutron-metadata-proxy-networks`` on the Chassis table for our chassis in OVN Southbound database.
-This will delay the event to Nova until the metadata proxy instance is up and running on the host ensuring the VM will be able to get the metadata on boot.
+Fortunately, retries on cloud-init should eventually fetch metadata even when this might happen.

 Alternatives Considered
 -----------------------